These tips can protect and pay off

-Scammers have come up with clever ways to steal money and personal information, but there are steps you can take to protect yourself from falling victim to fraud.
-Check out these tips from your Envision family to help you stay aware and informed.
+Scammers have come up with clever ways to steal money and personal information, but there are steps you can take to protect yourself from become a victim of fraud.

 Spotting a Scammer

-Spotting a scammer can be tricky, but if you look for the right things you can take steps to protecting yourself and your family from fraudulent activity.
-Here are some behaviors and tactics that should raise some red flags:
+This can be tricky, but here are some behaviors and tactics that should raise some red flags:

 - Persistent phone calls or emails.
 Beware of phone calls, emails, or communication that you receive persistently, as scammers may try to pose as reputable businesses or government agencies, even the IRS.
 Be sure to take precautions to verify those who contact you and avoid giving out any personal information.